 Recently you contributed to Star Route 1, looking at prairie life – what form did your contribution take there and what led you to the book?

 About a year ago, Mary Welcome called me and told me that she was putting together this project through the Colorado arts collective M12 and over the course of three months I worked on compiling the stories, some poems and other odds and ends.
 I contributed almost all of the text for that photography book, and my good friend Mary added in some of the interviews she conducted, all of the photographs as well as the layout and design.
 I was especially interested in working on this because the Bachman side of my family are all prairie people from the Dakotas, and we spent two or three weeks out of every year when I was growing up driving from Virginia to North Dakota to visit.
 I have a deep love for that part of our planet and it was almost like visiting while I was working on it.
-I even connected with a 91-year-old former postmaster with my grandmother’s same name (Lucille Bachman) and we got the chance to publish two of her poems for the first time.
+I even connected with a 91-year-old former postmaster with the same name as my grandmother – Lucille Bachman – and we got the chance to publish two of her poems for the first time.
 It was an absolute pleasure working on that project and I’m proud of the work we did.

 Have you noticed any significant changes to your artistic life since Trump’s election?
 Has it changed the way you approach music, both as a listener and an artist?